V01dDweller/dotfiles/README.md

 [Powerline](https://github.com/powerline/fonts) fonts.

 Powerline fonts are a separate install for now but an update that installs them on supported systems is coming.
-MacOS iTerm users can enable the "Draw Powerline Glyphs" and skip the Powerline font install.
+MacOS iTerm users can enable "Draw Powerline Glyphs" and skip the Powerline font install.

 The install scripts will first back up any existing bash, MinTTY (Cygwin only),